-- 6 tablespoons (3 ounces) unsalted butter, plus more for the pan
+- 6 tablespoons (3 oz) unsalted butter, plus more for the pan

-- 1 1/3 cups graham cracker crumbs, finely ground (5 ounces)
+- 1 1/3 cups graham cracker crumbs, finely ground (from about 12 big rectangles)

 - 2 tablespoons granulated sugar